mravi/kafka-connect-hbase/README.md

 ```

-## Clarifications
-* Why does the project name contain  `cdc`  when its merely is a sink connector to Hbase ?

-To rhyme it with my other project  [hbase-cdc-kafka](https://github.com/mravi/hbase-cdc-kafka) which captures all mutations (Put / Delete) of HBase tables and writes to Kafka, I had to go with this name.

-* Has this connector been tested in a distributed Kafka connect environment?

-No. Its' definitely on my TODO list.

 ## TODO
 * Run this project in a distributed mode on YARN using [Apache Twill](http://twill.incubator.apache.org).
 Not an OOTB solution but with some code tinkering, I am confident it will work.